 - Knowledge of how to work with students of different backgrounds and learning abilities: creating an environment of mutual respect and accountability.

 - Model for lifelong learning: sharing an enthusiasm for learning and providing the message that education offers long-lasting benefits.

 Fluency in a foreign language and experience teaching English as a second language at the primary school level are also in-demand skills.

 Many school leaders are looking for individuals to teach elementary-level special education and the demand for teachers in this area is projected to grow, according to the Bureau of Labor Statistics.
-The BLS predicts there will be a need for more than 30,000 special education teachers through 2026.
+The BLS predicts there will an 8% employment growth for special education teachers between 2020 and 2030 for special.